 - Lateral water pressure – Hydrostatic pressure is the amount of force that water puts on the walls of your foundation, and if your foundation cannot withstand the amount of pressure being laterally exerted upon it, it will start to cave in and collapse.

 - Natural disasters – Earthquakes are natural disasters that can’t really be predicted, but they can cause some serious damage to your home.
 An earthquake will shake and rattle the ground.
 If your home, like most homes, is not prepared, then severe shifts can occur, greatly increasing the chances of total foundation failure.

 - Soil conditions – 60% of all homes in the U.S. are built on clay soil, which leads to 2 to 3 inches of seasonal movement.
 This movement can be caused by the soil not being strong enough to support the structure, the soil is affected by groundwater erosion and therefore affects the stability of your home.

 We have covered more than a fair share of causes to different stages of horizontal foundation cracks, and we have mentioned contacting experts throughout this post.
 The team at Carolina Foundation Solutions are those experts, and we are a trusted and top-rated foundation repair company that services both North and South Carolina.
 We aim to evaluate your property effectively and provide the best solutions in the industry to get your house back into a strong and stable shape.
-If the possibility of cracking, sliding, and shifting foundations keeps you up at night, contact CFS for a free consultation.
+If the possibility of cracking, sliding, and shifting foundations keeps you up at night, contact Carolina Foundation Solutions for a free inspection.